 The anchor windlasses are powered by the Aux battery.
-The battery and its fuse are located next to the windlasses.
+The battery and its fuse are located In the bow of the boat.

 - Do not touch the anchor windlass or its fuse if the main switch Aux is switched on. - Even if the current is switched off, do not change the windlass fuse.
 The high current may cause a fatal electric shock.